lucilegabriellefievetlacombe-afk/backstagebase/README.md

 ### Requirements

 * docker is working
-* pyhon 3 and pip are working
+* pyhon3 and pip are working
+* a linux ubuntu, on wsl2, docker somewhere, wmare... or on bare-metal
-* we have an account on github
+* we have your own account on github (*your-own-account*)
+* an editor, like vs code or vim (*examples are given with vim to make it old seems old school*)

 ### Steps